bartfeenstra/betty/README.md

   Defaults to `false`.
 - `content_negotiation` (optional): Enables dynamic content negotiation, but requires a web server that supports it.
 This implies `clean_urls`.
 Defaults to `false`
-- `title` (optional): The site's title.
+- `title` (optional): The project's title.
-- `author` (optional): The site's author and copyright holder.
+- `author` (optional): The project's author and copyright holder.
 - `lifetime_threshold` (optional); The number of years people are expected to live at most, e.g. after which they're presumed to have died.
 Defaults to `125`.
 - `locales` (optional); An array of locales, each of which is an object with the following keys:
   - `locale`(required): An [IETF BCP 47](https://tools.ietf.org/html/bcp47) language tag.
   - `alias` (optional): A shorthand alias to use instead of the full language tag, such as when rendering URLs.

-  If no locales are defined, Betty defaults to US English.
+  If no locales are specified, Betty defaults to US English.
 - `entity_types` (optional): Keys are entity type names, and values are objects containing the following keys:
   - `generate_html_list` (optional): Whether to generate the HTML page to list entities of this type.
 Defaults to `false`.